 Since we did not discuss what the dividend is, here is a short explanation that will help you to understand the advantages of preferred shares.

 I usually prefer when the stock dividends are quoted using the dividend yield.
-While the dividend rate is expressed as a dollars per share, the dividend yield is presented as a percentage.
+While the dividend rate is expressed as a dollar per share, the dividend yield is presented as a percentage.
 It is easier to understand and is more meaningful.

-Example: Compass Diversified Holdings company (ticker CODI) offers $1.44 dividend per share or 7.83% yield/year.
+Example: Compass Diversified Holdings company (ticker CODI) offers a $1.44 dividend per share or a 7.83% yield/year.
 So, if you spent $10,000 to buy CODI, you can expect $783 in dividends at the end of a year.
 Normally it is paid monthly or quarterly.
-Many foreign companies pay the dividends once or twice a year.
+Many foreign companies pay dividends once or twice a year.

 Four Types of Preferred Shares

-The preferred shares are little more complicated than common, and they can be one of four main types:
+The preferred shares are a little more complicated than common, and they can be one of four main types: